scrapinghub/web-poet/docs/intro/rules.rst

     # ApplyRule(for_patterns=Patterns(include=['site_2.example'], exclude=[], priority=500), use=<class 'ecommerce_page_objects.site_2.EcomSite2'>, instead_of=<class 'ecommerce_page_objects.EcomGenericPage'>, to_return=None, meta={})
     # ApplyRule(for_patterns=Patterns(include=['site_3.example'], exclude=[], priority=500), use=<class 'gadget_sites_page_objects.site_3.GadgetSite3'>, instead_of=<class 'gadget_sites_page_objects.GadgetGenericPage'>, to_return=None, meta={})

-As you can see, using the :meth:`~.PageObjectRegistry.search` method allows you to conveniently select for :class:`~.ApplyRule` which conform to a specific criteria.
+As you can see, using the :meth:`~.RulesRegistry.search` method allows you to conveniently select for :class:`~.ApplyRule` which conform to a specific criteria.
 This allows you to conveniently drill down to which :class:`~.ApplyRule` you're interested in using.